Walking on ice...

 Winter mornings can be stunning, as the low sunlight catches the bare branches of the trees and glints on the ice that frosts the fields and hedgerows.
 But those early morning walks can also be hazardous.

-If it’s icy underfoot and your pooch suddenly pulls on the lead, you can quickly come down to earth with a painful bump.
+If it’s icy underfoot and your canine companion suddenly pulls on the lead, you can quickly come down to earth with a painful bump.
 Prevent this from happening by:

 - Training your dog to walk nicely on the lead.
 This RSPCA article has some good tips, including rewarding your dog for walking on a loose lead and stopping still the moment they start pulling.